requirecloud/gha-workflows/README.md

 Workflow: `.github/workflows/docker-image-build.yml`

 This workflow builds Docker images with optimized caching for faster builds.
+It supports multi-architecture builds for both linux/amd64 and linux/arm64 platforms using the "image" exporter type which properly handles manifest lists required for multi-architecture images.

 ### Inputs